albertbuchard/r-pipeline/readme.md

 The pipeline should be written following the google style guide for R : https://google.github.io/styleguide/Rguide.xml

 * A lot of refactoring as to be done to comply with the google style guide
-* camelCase for variables UpperCamelCase for functions and objects
+* camelCase for variables PascalCase for functions and objects
 * Comments must follow the Roxygen (https://github.com/klutometis/roxygen) syntax and the code must ortherwise be adequatly commented for anyone to understand how the data is processed and how results are generated.
 * Use long and overly clear names like : CenterOnMeanOfMean(), correlatedVariableNamesArray etc.